|

 Homosassa Springs Wildlife Park

-serves as a rehabilitation center and refuge for endangered West Indian
+rehabilitation center and refuge for endangered West Indian manatees.

 Scubabyte: Manatees